pratiksinghchauhan/dj-next-chat-frontend/README.md

 - [ ] Make the UI responsive
 - [ ] Add infinite scrolling
 - [ ] Make the UI look better
+- [ ] Saperate the API calls from the components